Improve training, retention, and productivity within your company by taking workplace socialization to the next level.

 Plus, young people consider mentoring to be hugely important to their work experience, according to the Harvard Business Review.
 Millennials report that they value career development and learning opportunities in their place of work.
 In fact, HBR found that millennials specifically look for mentoring partnerships from their superiors.

 However, not all mentoring experiences are equal. mentorship programs are most effective when mentors and mentees are well matched.
 According to Chronus, program participants all bring different strengths, weaknesses, and competencies.
 Having mentors and mentees both fill out questionnaires is a good way to make sure the matching process is as helpful to everyone involved.
-If there aren’t enough mentoring resources or to go around, group mentoring might be another option.
-Plus, with LEAD.bot, it’s easy to create individual or group matches.
+If you know people who can be good pairs for 1:1 mentorship, you can use LEAD.bot’s Manual Matching function to manually match the pairs.

 Peer mentoring is a little different from the traditional mentoring program in that it relies on two people in similar positions with your organization.
 Unlike traditional mentoring models where a more experienced team member takes on a protege, peer matches are more about collaboration between the two.